-Since then the brand has seriously struggled to maintain composure in an industry that is making efforts to cater to customers of all sizes.
-Infact, CEO Mike Jeffries ended up losing his job shortly after the comments.
+Ever since, the brand has seriously struggled to maintain composure in an industry that is making efforts to cater to customers of all sizes.
+In fact, CEO Mike Jeffries ended up losing his job shortly after the comments.

 Be mindful in interviews and know that even personal appearances from you and your staff members will affect your business.

 Aim to improve your rankings legitimately through an SEO strategy as much as possible.

 Being visible in the SERPs is one of the most effective ways to become trustworthy with searchers.

 Users will see that as not only are you at the top off the first page, but also that Google deemed you reliable and competent enough to secure that special spot of ‘Position 0’.